 A Share Class with a Daily Share Class Return of +20% compared to a Daily Benchmark Return of +10% will accrue a Daily Performance Fee Accrual of 2% of its Adjusted Net Asset Value (20% of the difference between the Daily Share Class Return and the Daily Benchmark Return).
 The Performance Fee payable is equal to the Performance Fee accrued at the end of the relevant Calculation Period.
-The calculation methodology includes a perpetual clawback mechanism which ensures that any under-performance versus the Performance Fee Benchmark needs to be recovered before any additional Performance Fee will be accrued.
+The calculation methodology includes a perpetual clawback mechanism which ensures that any under-performance Fee will be accrued.